MUSC Bulletin | College of Health Professions

 HRS-820.
 Statistical Methods for Rehabilitation Science.
 This course provides a working knowledge of approaches to the analysis of archival data in rehabilitation research.
 The course is intended for PhD students in the College of Health Professions, but would also be of interest to graduate students in other professional programs.
 Topics include 1) data set and variable description; 2) issues of ascertainment bias associated with retrospective data; 3) criteria for the selection of descriptive statistics; 4) visual presentation of parameters; 4) formulation of hypotheses appropriate for the data; 5) multivariable analysis for continuous dependent variables; 6) log transformation; 7) logistic regression; 8) Kaplan Meier curves; 9) controls for selection bias; 10) use of factor and cluster analysis for data reduction; 11) interpretation of outputs from SAS and SPSS statistical software; 12) presentation and discussion of results.
 Students will use SAS or SPSS software to perform analyses of observational data to answer rehabilitation questions and interpret results in terms of both clinical and statistical conclusions.
 Minimum pre-requisites include basic statistics preparation and a minimum of 6 hours completed in the doctoral curriculum, or permission of the instructor.
 3 s.h.

 HRS-823.
 Doctoral Seminar I - Critical Review of Statistical Methods.
-Students will critically examine statistical methods commonly used and Health and Rehabilitation studies and published papers.
+Students will critically examine statistical methods commonly used in Health and Rehabilitation studies and published papers.
 Students will review and present recently published papers in health and rehabilitation sciences and related areas.
 1 s.h.

 HRS-825.
 Human Anatomy for Doctoral Students.
 Human Anatomy provides students with a detailed examination of all structural aspects of all regions of the human today.
 Doctoral students will have opportunity for special emphasis on regions and systems that relate to their research interests through papers or projects as agreed upon between student, content advisor and Dr. Thomas.
 6 s.h.